NicolaiJessica/TrasncriptomeAnalysis/README.md

 * Data can be either tested for “one.sided” or “two.sided”
 * p-value ≥ 0.05: equal variance
 * p-value < 0.05: unequal variance

+### Mann-Witney-U test for non-parametric data
-Non normal-distributed data sets can be analyzed using the Mann-Whitney-U test:
+Non-parametric data sets can be analyzed using the Mann-Whitney-U test:

- >wilcox.test(file name[,x],file name[,y],alternative="two.sided")
+`wilcox.test(file name[,x],file name[,y],alternative="two.sided")`

 Comments:
-•	p-value ≥ 0.05: accept null hypothesis
+* p-value ≥ 0.05: accept null hypothesis
-•	p-value < 0.05: reject null hypothesis (significant difference)
+* p-value < 0.05: reject null hypothesis (significant difference)

+### Student's t-test for parametric data
-Normal-distributed data sets can be analyzed using a student’s t-test:
+Parametric data sets can be analyzed using a student’s t-test:

-> t.test(file name[,x],file name[,y],alternative="two.sided",var.equal=TRUE)
+`t.test(file name[,x],file name[,y],alternative="two.sided",var.equal=TRUE)`

 Comments:
-•	in case the variance is not equal choose option: var.equal=FALSE
+* in case the variance is not equal choose option: var.equal=FALSE
-•	p-value ≥ 0.05: accept null hypothesis
+* p-value ≥ 0.05: accept null hypothesis
-•	p-value < 0.05: reject null hypothesis (significant difference)
+* p-value < 0.05: reject null hypothesis (significant difference)

+### Spearman's rank correlation
 Spearman's rank correlations (Hollander et al., 2013) are a non-parametric measure of statistical dependency between two variables.
 To perform a Spearman's rank correlation:

- >cor.test(file name[,x],file name[,y],alternative="greater",method=c("spearman"), exact =NULL, continuity = TRUE)
+`cor.test(file name[,x],file name[,y],alternative="greater",method=c("spearman"), exact =NULL, continuity = TRUE)`

 Comments:
-•	in case there is a negative association use: alternative =”less”
+* in case there is a negative association use: alternative =”less”
-•	Exact: a logical indicating whether an exact p-value should be computed or not
+* Exact: a logical indicating whether an exact p-value should be computed or not

 To estimate the strength of the association the Rho value can be used:
 Rho 0.00-0.19: very weak association